nanotalks/recipes/Dessert/General Purpose Pie Crust.md

 5. Slowly add ice cold water, **1tbsp** at a time, until the dough takes shape (about **3tbsp** total)
 6. When the dough is able to hold together, place it in the fridge for 30min
 7. Generously cover the working surface with flour to prevent the dough from sticking when being rolled out
-8. Roll the dough into a pie crust about 1.5" - 2.5” larger than the circumference of the pie plate, depending on how deep the pie dish is.
-Keep dusting the surface with flour to prevent the crust from sticking.
+8. Figure out how deep the pie dish is, and make roll the dough to a size larger than the pie dish + dish depth (~2" larger than the pie dish)
 9. Carefully lower the crust into the pie pan.
-Pinch or crimp the exposed crust edge
+Allow the crust to overhang the dish.
+Cover and refrigerate for 30 min
-10. Return the pie pan back into the fridge for 30 min
+10. Pinch or crimp the exposed crust edge before baking or filling.
-11. Preheat the oven to 325°F (or 300°F on convection bake)
+11. Prick pie crust with a fork 25 times
-12. Using a fork, poke holes into bottom of the pie crust
+12. *Optional:* Preheat the oven to 325°F (or 300°F on convection bake)
-13. Cover the bottom of the pie in aluminum foil or parchment paper, and weigh down the centre of the pie with a few handfuls of dried rice or oven safe weights to help reducing the puffing of the dough
+13. *Optional:* Cover the bottom of the pie in aluminum foil or parchment paper, and weigh down the centre of the pie with a few handfuls of dried rice or oven safe weights to help reducing the puffing of the dough
-14. Bake the pie crust on the lowest rack of the oven for about 15 min
+14. *Optional:* Bake the pie crust on the lowest rack of the oven for about 15 min
-15. Remove the foil and rice, and return to the oven to back for another 10 minutes
+15. *Optional:* Remove the foil and rice, and return to the oven to back for another 10 minutes